-River Jude Phoenix was born on August 23, 1970, in Madras, Oregon.
-His name coming from ‘the river of life’ in Hermann Hesse’s book Siddhartha.
-While his parents, John Lee Bottom and Arlyn Dunetz both followed a lifestyle born of the 1960s hippy movement.
-Both working as farm labours in a life where their roots were never truly fixed to any place.
+Born on August 23 1970, in Madras, Oregon, River Jude Phoenix’s name was taken from ‘The River of Life’ in Hermann Hesse’s book Siddhartha.
+River’s parents, John Lee Bottom and Arlyn Dunetz, followed a hippy lifestyle born in the 1960s, working as farm labourers with their roots never tied to any one place for too long.

-The exact details of River’s experiences of the cult as a young pre-teen boy are clouded in soundbites and hear-say.
-However, River did make guarded comments in interviews relating to the possible sexual abuse he may have suffered.
+The details of River’s cult experiences as a young boy are clouded in soundbites and hearsay; however, he made guarded comments in interviews about possible sexual experiences at a very young age.

-River left behind an enviable body of work comprising of 24 films and television appearances.
-His work still amazing audiences today, while his brother Joaquin continues to carry the torch of the families talent.
-River Phoenix changed Hollywood, and more importantly the role of men on screen, in similar way to Montgomery Clift and James Dean.
-His legacy and talent burnt into the fabric of modern cinema, his performances still some the finest in cinema history.
+River left behind an enviable body of work comprising twenty-four films and television appearances.
+River Phoenix changed Hollywood and, more importantly, the role of young men on screen; his legacy forever burnt into the fabric of modern cinema.

 Stand by Me (1986)